alexobviously/bishop/README.md

 * Draughts, and chained moves in general
 * Support for Bughouse, and similar games
 * Chasing rules, such as those Xiangqi has
+* Pieces with multi-leg moves
+* Variants with multiple moves per turn (e.g. double move, Duck Chess)
+* A lot more: see the [issue tracker](https://github.com/alexobviously/bishop/issues) and feel free to submit your own requests

 ### Built-in Variants
-Chess, Chess960, Crazyhouse, Atomic, Horde, Racing Kings, Antichess, Capablanca, Grand, Seirawan, Three Check, King of the Hill, Musketeer, Xiangqi (+ Mini Xiangqi & Manchu), Three Kings, Kinglet, Hoppel-Poppel, Orda (+ Mirror), Shako, Dobutsu, Andernach, a variety of small board variants, and many more.
+Chess, Chess960, Crazyhouse, Atomic, Horde, Racing Kings, Antichess, Capablanca, Grand, Seirawan, Three Check, King of the Hill, Musketeer, Xiangqi (+ Mini Xiangqi & Manchu), Three Kings, Kinglet, Hoppel-Poppel, Orda (+ Mirror), Shako, Dobutsu, Andernach, Jeson Mor, a variety of small board variants, and many more.

 ***